nanangpratama99/gaji-gaja-app/README.md

 > git add .
 > git commit -m "[comment]"

-'if an change or commit from other contributor make sure'
+'if an changes or commit from other contributor make sure'
 > git pull origin main

 > git push --set-upstream origin [new_branch]